thegetty/cultural-heritage-mass-atrocities/content/part-2/12-deknatel.md

 ## Suggested Readings

-Rania Abouzeid, *No Turning Back: Life, Loss, and Hope in Wartime Syria*

-(New York: WW Norton, 2019).

-Joseph Daher, *Syria after the Uprisings: The Political Economy of State Resilience*

-(Chicago: Haymarket Books, 2020).

-Samir Kassir, *Beirut*, trans.
-MB DeBevoise (Berkeley: University of California Press, 2010).

-Philip S. Khoury and Samir Khalaf, eds., *Recovering Beirut: Urban Design and Post-war Reconstruction* (Leiden, Netherlands: Brill, 1993).

-Lisa Wedeen, *Authoritarian Apprehensions: Ideology, Judgment, and Mourning in Syria*

-(Chicago: University of Chicago Press, 2018).

-Maha Yahya, ed., *Contentious Politics in the Syrian Conflict: Opposition, Representation, and Resistance* (Beirut: Carnegie Middle East Center, 2020).

-[^1]: Marwa al-Sabouni*, The Battle for Home: The Vision of a Young Architect in Syria* (London: Thames & Hudson, 2016).

 ## Notes

 </div>

+[^1]: Marwa al-Sabouni*, The Battle for Home: The Vision of a Young Architect in Syria* (London: Thames & Hudson, 2016).

 [^2]: See, for example, Albert Aji, “Syrian Troops Capture Historic Mosque in Homs,” Associated Press, 27 June 2013, https://apnews.com/b713dc88d5d649aca85506197446a600; and “Historic Mosque in Syria’s Homs Under Fire as Fighting Rages,” *VOA News*, 7 July 2013, https://www.voanews.com/a/historic-mosque-in-syrias-homs-under-fire-as-fighting-rages/1696779.html.